skypjack/entt/README.md

     auto view = registry.view<Position, Velocity>();
     ```

-  Multi components views can be iterated by means of the `begin` and `end` member functions in a typical range-for loop:
+  Multi component views can be iterated by means of the `begin` and `end` member functions in a typical range-for loop:

     ```cpp
     auto view = registry.view<Position, Velocity>();